katjatuma/katjatuma.github.io/index.md

 <IMG SRC="hiring.png" style="float: left; width:15%; margin-right: 20px; margin-bottom: 20px"/>

 <p style="text-align: left;">
 <b>2 research assistants (0.2 FTE) for 12 months:</b> Are risks perceived differently (or equally) by male or female analysis?
-What other diversity processes are taking place in social engineering threat?
+What other diversity processes are taking place in social engineering threats?
 Join us in this exciting new interdisciplinary research jurney with the Twente University!
 Contact me.
 </p>